 Lester Lee, M.D., is a regenerative medicine physician specializing in hormone replacement therapy.

 TRT relieves each symptom of low testosterone gradually over the course of several months.
-Here’s what to expect on TRT from Lee as well as our Hone patients on TRT.
+Here’s a timeline of TRT results from real Hone patients, including weight loss, reduced brain fog, and more libido:

 Your brain may feel less foggy and more alert, which in turn may increase productivity, too.